-The child welfare system in Philadelphia is currently undergoing a city-wide, multi-year transition to improve the quality of child welfare services called Improving Outcomes for Children (IOC).
-As part of this new model, the Department of Human Services has designated seven Community Umbrella Agencies (CUAs) to deliver child welfare and other services in community-based settings.
-This decentralization has created new expectations and responsibilities for resource parents (foster, kinship, and pre-adoptive parents).
-For example, resource parents are now also expected to play a more active role on the teams of the children they foster, provide a positive parenting model for birth parents, and participate in treatment plans.
-At the same time, resource parents have had to come to terms with less – or perhaps a different kind of – support from their caseworkers.
-At a time when the city is facing a shortage of homes for the children who need placement, it is crucial to understand how to retain existing qualified resource parents.
+The child welfare system in Philadelphia underwent a citywide, multi-year transition to improve the quality of child welfare services.
+Foster, kinship, and pre-adoptive parents—also known as resource parents—are adapting to a new set of expectations while simultaneously coming to terms with less, or perhaps a different kind of, support from their caseworkers.
+At a time when the city is facing a shortage of homes for the children who need placement, it is crucial to understand how to retain existing qualified parents.

-During her fellowship at Wordsworth (one of the city’s largest CUAs), Kira conducted survey research to better understand the challenges resource parents currently face and what types of supports could best help them succeed in their roles.
+Through her Emerging Leader Fellowship, Kira Silk worked with Wordsworth to conduct survey research to better understand the challenges resource parents face and what types of supports can best help them succeed in their roles.
 Based on these findings, Kira worked with a coalition of stakeholders to design and launch the Philadelphia Resource Parent Association to give these parents opportunities to network with, learn from, and support each other, as well as collectively advocate for broader systems change.